weileiming/python-webapp/README.md

   - [jinja2](https://github.com/pallets/jinja) - a template engine written in pure Python
   - [aiomysql](https://github.com/aio-libs/aiomysql) - *aiomysql* is a library for accessing a MySQL database from the asyncio
   - [uikit](https://github.com/uikit/uikit) — A lightweight and modular front-end framework for developing fast and powerful web interfaces
+  - [Vue.js](https://github.com/vuejs/vue) — A progressive, incrementally-adoptable JavaScript framework for building UI on the web.

 ## 开发工具